user-ina/Cyclistic-Case-Study/README.md

 We kept the original column with the proper format to protect our data.
 However, in Tableau, we opted to hide the original column so as to not confuse ourselves during the share phase.

 Once all the data was imported correctly, it was time to start visualizing!
 I created various charts such as bar charts, pie charts, and line graphs to visualize the data.
 I decided to use a turquoise color to represent members and a lime green color to represent casual riders.
 In order to stay consistent, I used the same two colors to represent the type of rider (casual or member) in each visual that included the data.
-Additionally, I ensured filters were accessible so viewers could focus on a particular area within the visualization, such as if they were only curious about weekly number of rides for the casual rider.
+Additionally, I ensured filters were accessible so viewers could focus on a particular area within the visualization, such as if they were only curious about the weekly number of rides for the casual rider.
 Once I finished creating all my visualizations, I created a dashboard to view all my worksheets in a single page.

 To view all data visualizations and the completed dashboard in full detail, please visit my [**Tableau page**](https://public.tableau.com/views/CyclisticCaseStudy_16606174997380/Dashboard-Final_1?:language=en-US&:display_count=n&:origin=viz_share_link).